How do I find my pickleball grip size

 4.5” circumference (11.4cm)

-Of course, the only way to truly know if the grip size is just right is to actually hold and use the paddle.
-Try out demo paddles in store, or try using grip tape or grip sleeves to customize the size of the grip on your own paddle until you find the right fit.
+Of course, the only way to truly know if the grip size is right for you is to actually use the paddle in a game.
+It’s important to try out paddles in-store or use grip tape to customize your grip.

 Grips can change size over time as they wear away or swell up with moisture, so it’s crucial to keep checking and adjusting your grip to ensure optimal performance.
 Selkirk provides several different types of grips for different preferences!

-Wrist mobility is key to fine tuning your pickleball shots.
-The best grip size is one that is just large enough to play comfortably with and allows for a full range of motion.
+Wrist mobility is key to fine-tuning your pickleball shots.
+The best grip size is large enough to play comfortably, allowing for the full range of motion.

 Getting a Grip on Your Game